 While the Buckeyes never had a Hall of Famer in their ranks, they did post an impressive .579 winning percentage across six official seasons in the Negro American League.
 The team sported several stars such as center fielder Sam "Jet" Jethroe (.316 lifetime batting average with club and later NL Rookie of the Year for the Boston Braves) and starting pitcher Eugene "Flash" Brenner (27 wins, 3.33 ERA).
 The organization won two NAL pennants, and in 1945 reached the ultimate mountaintop.

-The teams met for a rematch two years later, but this time the Grays prevailed in five games.
-The Buckeyes played one more MLB-recognized season in Cleveland before moving to Louisville in 1949.
-They returned a year later, but with the best Negro League players now being signed to integrate the formerly all-white majors, the inferior club went bankrupt after just two months.
+The Bucks made it back to the series two years later, but this time lost to the New York Cubans in five games.
+They played one more MLB-recognized season in Cleveland before moving to Louisville in 1949.
+The team returned a year later, but with the best Negro League players now being signed to integrate the formerly all-white majors, the inferior club went bankrupt after just two months.

 Though their days have long been numbered, the Negro Leagues remain a crucial part of baseball's story, and to this day its players are venerated as shining lights who battled prejudice and segregation to enjoy the game they loved.
 Here in Cleveland, old school Buckeyes hats remain a popular item in the Progressive Field team shop, and the Tribe has even worked in special throwback uniforms on several occasions during the 21st century.